Compare Home Inspection Companies

 • Business Assurances

-• Does inspector carry Errors and Omissions (E&O) Insurance? – I cannot stress how important this is.
+• Does inspector carry Errors and Omissions (E&O) Insurance? – I can’t stress how important this one is.
 The State of Illinois does NOT require home inspectors to carry E&O Insurance.
 Over 80% of home inspectors do NOT carry E&O Insurance.
 This insurance is not designed to protect you.
 It is designed to protect the home inspector.
+The insurance company does not just payout.
 This type of insurance is in case the inspector misses something bad enough to cause you to sue him/her.
-If that something bad does happen, you want to be sure someone with deep pockets is there to fork over the money.
+But if that something bad does happen, you want to be sure someone with deep pockets is there to fork over the money.

 • Does inspector carry General Liability Insurance? – Another big one.
 We are entering other peoples homes, climbing on their roofs, starting furnaces, flowing water, and walking around with tools in our pockets.
-Sometimes things happen.
+Sometimes it happens.
 The inspector’s ladder may fall over and damage a car, he may have forgotten about the turning on the stove and walked away, or maybe turning on the water to the jetted tub and it overflowed.
-Thousands of dollars of damage can be done to a home.
-Who is going to pay for this if there is no insurance?
+Thousands of dollars can be done to a home.
+And who is going to pay for this if there is no insurance?
 It could be you.
 Please make sure the person you hire is a professional and carries professional insurance like E&O and General Liability.
 WE DO!

 • Does inspector provide warranty on mechanical and structure? – Above I talked about the importance of E&O insurance.
 I mentioned that you basically have to sue the inspector’s insurance to collect any reimbursement.
 Inspectors are human beings.
 Inspectors make mistakes.
-Sometimes things just break at that awkward moment.
+And sometimes things just break at that awkward moment.
 We accept this.
-What we don’t accept is our clients paying for our mistakes.
-This is why we purchase a 90-Day Warranty on every inspection we perform.
+What we don’t accept is our client paying for our mistakes.
+This is why we purchase a 90 Day Warranty on every inspection we perform.
 As long as we say that something is acceptable, the warranty company will pay to repair this with no deductible to you.
-This warranty is good for 90 days from the inspection or 22 days after you close, whichever is longer.
-For more information, please click on 90-Day Warranty.
+This warranty is good for 90 days from the inspection or 22 days after you close.
+Whichever is longer.
+For more information, please click on 90 Day Warranty.

 • Does inspector provide warranty on new visible mold? – Another warranty we place on the property is called MoldSafe.
 Should new visible mold appear, your covered!
 Be aware that this is a limited warranty and it does have a deductible.
 For more information, please click on MoldSafe.